Nestle buys Allergan business to expand in medical nutrition

-ZURICH (Reuters) - Nestle (NESN.S) on Monday said it is buying Allergan’s Zenpep to expand in medical nutrition with a product for people who cannot digest food properly because their pancreas does not provide enough enzymes to break down fat, protein, and carbohydrates.
+ZURICH, Jan 27 (Reuters) - Nestle on Monday said it is buying Allergan’s Zenpep to expand in medical nutrition with a product for people who cannot digest food properly because their pancreas does not provide enough enzymes to break down fat, protein, and carbohydrates.

 Zenpep had sales of $237 million in 2018.